 From unplugged weddings to hashtagged weddings

 These days, social media is no stranger at weddings.
 It’s thanks to social media that we have been privy to some of the most hilarious wedding postings.
 Even wedding hashtags have long gone from hipster to mainstream and are pretty widely in use.
 The next step up from creating a wedding hashtag and asking your guests to use it when posting to Instagram, Twitter and Facebook is to get a wedding wall going on Walls.io.
-We have a couple of wedding walls up there at the moment if you want to have a look around.
-Setting one up is super easy and you can even design the background to fit with your wedding’s theme.
-You can grab the code for that directly from us, by the way.
+Setting up a wedding wall is super easy and you can even design the background to fit with your wedding’s theme.

 Digital natives happily embrace wedding hashtags

 Iwona and Angelo, a couple right here in Vienna where Walls.io is located, went for a wedding hashtag as well.
 Iwona is a journalist and Angelo a “serial entrepreneur” – as Iwona called it with a wink.
 Consequently, a lot of their guests are digital natives as well and/or work in digital media.

 They quickly embraced the hashtag and happily snapped pictures and posted away.
 We had a chat with Iwona about the ins and outs of creating a wedding hashtag:

 Who thought of creating a hashtag for your wedding, and what was the idea behind it?

 It was my idea because I really appreciate searching for content via hashtags.
 I do it all the time, most of the time about political issues.
 So, I thought a hashtag might be a good idea to have to get all of the content in one place.

 Did it bother you in any way that, technically, via the hashtag strangers would be able to follow your wedding online?